davidcox/lessonplanjs/README.md

-# Common components and code for mcb80x modules
+# Common components and code for lessonplan modules

 ## License